Glutamine, what is it for? How to take it, what are the benefits and much more.

 If you are training for a marathon and are still trying to lose weight at the same time, Glutamine OK worth it.

-Summer preparation with four short and intense weight training sessions, plus three cardio workouts and a diet hypocaloric?
+Prepare for summer with four short, intense bodybuilding workouts, plus three cardio workouts and a diet hypocaloric?
 Possibly worth it.

 What group do you fit into?